BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/README.md

 	- Random number generator employed

 The Phone application will generate an OTP and send it to Amazon Web Services' simple email service(SES), the generated OTP will then be sent to the user's email, user keys in the OTP and is able to enter the application.
 Confirming it is him/her.

+- TR 64 : IA-01 **[done]**

+	- User's Password and Email is hashed in database

+User will input their username and password in the login page, as the SQL database has the hashed variant of the user's credentials, it will convert the password's plain text to its hashed form and compare with the password in the database.

 - TR 64 : AP-01 **[done]**